yaskovdev/blog/source/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 ### "`final` Is Only For Constants"

 This is a very popular fallacy.
 The truth is that _all possible variables_ must be declared `final`. `final` is a wrench that guarantees that you will never lose a wheel.
-You can find a more detailed explanation in [my previous article]({{ site.url }}/2017/11/13/the-most-underestimated-keyword-in-java).
+You can find a more detailed explanation in {% post_link 2017-11-13-the-most-underestimated-keyword-in-java 'my previous article' %}.

 ### "I Can Pass Data Between Methods Using Mutable Class Fields"